imba-tjd/mingw64ccompiler/Readme.md

 python -m mingw64ccompiler install
 ```

-After this, the default compiler would be gcc, and it would link to ucrt.
+After this, the default compiler would be gcc, and it would link with ucrt.

 Alternatively if you are confident with your compiler, in `setup.py`: